 - Examples: terrorism, severe weather, chemical/nuclear incidents, large scale road traffic collisions involving multiple vehicles and casualties.

 You can contact the out of hours team on 0845 155 0335.
+Please only use this number outside of office hours.
 The press officer you speak with will not be in a work/office environment so calls may not be responded to immediately.